Louis3112/cs_finalproject_sem3/README.md

 3. Make your changes
 4. Commit your changes: **`git commit -m "your messages"`**
 5. Push your changes to your forked repository: **`git push origin your-branch-name`**
-6. Submit a pull request.
+6. Submit a pull request

 ## :telephone_receiver: **Contact** :telephone_receiver: